silverHugh/silverhugh.github.io/_posts/shell/2017-04-27-badminton.md

 For example, you may ask why other people can make a clear very easily while you use all strength and the shuttle just go very close and weak.
 Because you know nothing about setting, spinning and other details which couldn't be ignore in the whole process.

-During studying those techiques, I watch lots of teaching videos and I choose some of them which I think are most valuable and analysing in detail.
+During studying those techiques, I have been watching lots of teaching videos and I choose some valuable ones which are in  detailed analysing.

 [Terms of badminton](/term/badminton/)